Can I get A North Carolina Real Estate License With A Criminal Record?

 If you have something on your record that could affect your eligibility, you will be asked to provide more information on your license application.
 You can also submit any supporting documents related to the offense(s) at this time to help the Commission reach a decision.
 The Commission typically reviews this as one of the final steps in the licensing process, so you also need to have completed the remaining steps to apply for a license, including completing a Commission-approved 75-hour North Carolina Broker Pre-licensing Course, requesting a background check, paying the $100 application fee, and passing the licensing exam.

-Once you submit your application, you should give the Commission 45 days to evaluate their application before inquiring about its status.
-Make sure you are absolutely honest about your history and include all required documentation to expedite the process.
+Once you submit your application, you should give the Commission 45 days to evaluate your application before inquiring about its status.
+Ensure you are honest about your history and include all required documentation to expedite the process.

 What if I fail the character determination?